-Figure 2: Power functions for $n_1 = 9$.
+Figure 2: Power functions for $n_1=9$.
 Left column: tests based on unrestricted residuals (cf. legend).
 Right column: tests based on restricted residuals (cf. legend).
-The rows corresponds to Σ_a for a = 1, 5, 9 from top to bottom.
+The rows corresponds to Σ_a for a=1,5,9 from top to bottom.
 The abscissa shows δ .
-See text for more explanation.
+In the left panel the HC0-HC4-curves turn out to be barely distinguishable, with the HC1-curve lying on top of the HC0-curve.
+In the right panel the HC4R-curve lies on top of the HC0R-HC3R-curves.
+See the text for an explanation.